jannakha/work-test/README.md

 ### Technical requirements

 - application must be delivered using responsive design (mobile/tablet/desktop)
-- use a CSS framework for styling (default Bootstrap look and feel is fine)
+- use a CSS framework for styling eg Material UI (default Bootstrap look and feel is fine too)
 - should work in evergreen browsers (don't worry about IE)
 - use any build tools you feel are necessary but all source code must be provided in a readable format
 - an http server may be used if required